-- Supply chain management: Intelligent automation can optimise the movement of goods through a supply chain, improving efficiency and reducing costs.
+- Supply chain management: Intelligent automation can optimize the movement of goods through a supply chain, improving efficiency and reducing costs.

-- Healthcare: AI can be used to analyse medical images and assist with diagnosis, freeing up doctors to focus on more complex tasks.
+- Healthcare: AI can be used to analyze medical images and assist with diagnosis, freeing up doctors to focus on more complex tasks.

-- Finance: Intelligent automation can process and analyse financial data, enabling organisations to make more informed decisions.
+- Finance: Intelligent automation can process and analyze financial data, enabling organizations to make more informed decisions.

 These are just a few examples of how intelligent automation is being used.
 As technology continues to advance, it is likely that we will see even more use cases for intelligent automation in the future.

-This is why intelligent automation can be found at the top of every organisation’s strategic and tactical agendas.
-In fact, Gartner expects that by 2024, organisations will lower operational costs by 30% by combining hyper-automation technologies with redesigned operational processes.
-Overall, the future of intelligent automation is expected to be characterised by the increasing integration of AI and ML technologies into various aspects of modern life and the continued development of new and more advanced applications of these technologies.
+This is why intelligent automation can be found at the top of every organization’s strategic and tactical agendas.
+In fact, Gartner expects that by 2024, organizations will lower operational costs by 30% by combining hyper-automation technologies with redesigned operational processes.
+Overall, the future of intelligent automation is expected to be characterized by the increasing integration of AI and ML technologies into various aspects of modern life and the continued development of new and more advanced applications of these technologies.